hageyahhoo/Agile2021/proposal.md

 1. Introduction to this session (3 min)
 2. Identify technical issues (or fears) in both Agile Coaches and developers (8 min)
-    - I'm going to explain the following points as a starting point:
-        - Fears to (existing/emerging) technologies as an Agile Coach
-        - Technical issues that developers want to ask Agile Coaches for support
 3. Share examples of solving technical issues as an Agile Coach (8 min)
-    - I'm going to explain ways to enlist cooperation from developers as an Agile Coach based on concrete examples in our team:
-        - Combine API Tests and observability mechanism to reduce MTTR
-        - Solve complicated test issues step by step
-        - Utilize Kubernetes for replicating test environments and data
 4. Ways to improve technical skills effectively as an Agile Coach (8 min)
-    - I'm going to explain that working with developers is very effective for Agile Coaches to improve technical skills with concrete examples in our team.
 5. Conclusion (3 min)